Choens/titanic-workshop/data/README.md

 ## SPECIAL NOTES:

-Pclass is a proxy for socio-economic status (SES)
+Pclass can be a proxy for socio-economic status (SES)

 -  1st ~ Upper;
 -  2nd ~ Middle;